 Are you with me?
-Find out more about the Learn Robotics courses, here.
+Learn more about the first course, here.

 2. LinkedIn Learning for Robotics

 Lynda, now part of LinkedIn Learning, has over 600 software development courses, and tens of applied robotics, Arduino, and Raspberry Pi courses.

 These courses are great because they’re professionally curated and span a variety of professional topics.
 You’ll also earn a certificate when you complete a course.